 Through partnership with the Royal Roads University BSc. in Environmental Science Program and funding from the Royal Roads University Foundation, free soil testing for heavy metals were made available to residents of the City of Victoria and Esquimalt in 2016, Saanich and Oak Bay in 2017 and View Royal, Colwood and Langford in 2018.
 Applications are open to those who are growing food, or are interested in starting food gardens or food forests on boulevards, in community plots or in their front or backyard.

 In 2016 and 2017, we were able to complete 237 free soil tests for heavy metals.
-Soil test results from the first phase of the project are now uploaded onto the Victoria Soil Quality interactive online map, hosted on the Victoria Compost Education Centre’s website and available here: https://www.compost.bc.ca/healing-city-soils/victoria-soil-quality-map/.
+Soil test results from the first two phases of the project are now uploaded onto the Victoria Soil Quality interactive online map, hosted on the Victoria Compost Education Centre’s website and available here: https://www.compost.bc.ca/healing-city-soils/victoria-soil-quality-map/.
 This open-access map provides community members with a picture of soil health throughout the city.

-In 2017, we are expanding the project and are offering free soil tests to residents of the Capital Regional District, unfortunately these applications were closed due to COVID-19 precautions in April of 2020.
+As of February 15th, 2018, we have opened applications and are offering free soil tests to residents of the Capital Regional District, unfortunately these applications were closed due to COVID-19 precautions in April of 2020.
 Typically, results of these tests are given back to participants in the late summer or early fall and will be added to the soil health quality map.
 Participants are chosen on a first come, first serve basis and at the discretion of the student teams from RRU and the project coordinator, both of which are guided by the student team’s yearly project objectives.
 All information is confidential and no addresses are shown on the map.

 Factsheets and Workshops

 Soil Contamination: Getting to know your soil (including how to understand a soil test)

 Best Practices for Healthy Urban Gardens Backyard bioremediation: How to work with plants, mushrooms, and compost to address heavy metal contamination in your soil

 Already had your soil tested?
 Send us your soil test results: